KeithMadison/detect_mgp_implementation/README.md

 Good code is (more often than not) highly modular.
 Modular code is not only easier to understand and maintain, but also serves as the foundation for scalable and efficient collaborative development.
 I strove for modularity and reusability in writing this pre-processing pipeline, and achieved it by adhering to the Single Responsibility Principle.
 The components are loosely coupled, interacting only through well-defined interfaces:

+1. **Separation of Concerns:** The pipeline is divided into distinct modules, each responsible for a specific task.
+For instance:
 	- `main.py`: The script `main.py` orchestrates the data pipeline,  handling high-level workflows and interacting with the detection classes through their public APIs (`process_images_in_folder`) without requiring any knowledge of their internal workings.
 Adding a new detection method would only require creating a new class/module without altering existing components.
 	- `XXX_circle_detector.py`: The circle detection algorithms (`hough_circle_detector.py` and `contour_circle_detector.py`) encapsulate of functionality into classes, ensuring that each class can be independently developed, tested, and reused.
 While I employ it here for the detection of MGP sites, any folder of images could be passed to either of these algorithms independently of the data preprocessing pipeline.
 Both detection classes utilize  `ThreadPoolExecutor`  for parallel processing of images, abstracting concurrency management and making it reusable for different workflows.
 	-  `library_of_congress_resource_scraper.py`: The class used for scraping the Sanborn map digitizations is designed to facilitate the scraping of *any* resources from the Library of Congress digital collections.

-*NOTE TO SELF: Should discuss adhering to SRP within classes and functions as well...* Minimize Code Duplication, etc.
+2. **Adherence to SRP within Classes and Functions:** Within each class and function, responsibilities are kept focused.
+Methods are designed to perform a single task, which simplifies testing and reduces code duplication.

 ### 3. Robustness & Reliability
 1. **Robust Error Handling:**